rezsofip/transport-apis/README.md

 # transport-apis

-This repoistory contains 2 Spring Boot applications:
+This repository contains 2 Spring Boot applications:
 - Application 1 simulates a user management system
 - Application 2 simulates a logistic system, where user can fetch data from